 How does this help with warehouse management?
 Simply put, it reduces the chance of theft and lost inventory.
 Data can be accessed remotely and is always correct and up-to-date.

 It improves decision-making too.
-Warehouse managers can forecast sales and demand using blockchain data due to it being correct and accessible.
+Warehouse managers can forecast sales and demand using blockchain data due to it is correct and accessible.

 3. Autonomous Vehicles